IPS-Eye-White

 Although these rights are guaranteed by the U.S. Constitution, they are not necessarily granted by school officials automatically.
 Fortunately, a variety of legal organizations, such as the Rutherford Foundation (http://www.rutherford.org/) can intervene on behalf of students and explain the law to the school administration.
 These matters are usually cleared up very quickly, because of the wealth of case law supporting student rights.
 The Rutherford Foundation has stated: "Many cases can be solved with a strong and professional letter from an attorney, a legal memorandum from our office, or a phone call from a staff member."
 B.A.
 Robinson (religioustolerance.org)

-Inplainsite.org Comment: I have been in this country for seven years and am not even a citizen yet but am constantly shocked and amazed at the number of Americans who still fall for the stale, completely asinine ‘Seperation Of Church And State’ argument.
-It is even worse to come across so many that actually believe this phrase is part of the constitution.
+Inplainsite.org Comment: I have been in this country for almost 20 years now and have never ceased to be dumbfounded at the number of Americans who will argue to the death that we must have ‘Separation Of Church And State’ because this phrase is part of the constitution.

-It is also more than slightly disturbing that prayer has been taken out of schools yet there are so many instances where religion and the existence of God are recognized by the government.
+Besides which it is ludicrous that prayer has been taken out of schools when there are so many instances where religion and the existence of God are at least given a token tip of the hat by the government.
 For example:

 Each day's session of the Supreme Court starts with the invocation: "God save the United States and this Honorable Court."